MrLixm/GSVDashboard/doc/INDEX.md

 excluded_as_groupnode_type = ["GafferThree", "Importomatic"]
 ```

-You can specify scene parsing settings using user parameters.
+You can specify scene parsing settings using `user parameters`.
 Root of these
 parameters can be one of (are in resolution order) :

 - on a node named `GSVDB_config`